grand medieval joust

 (Preview courtesy of the English Heritage website.)

-⏱️ Activities from 10am to 5pm.
+⏱️ Activities from 10am to 4pm.

 THE SPORT OF JOUSTING

-Since the 10th century, knights have been drawn to jousting as a sport that showcases their finely-honed skill and horsemanship.
-It is one of the oldest equestrian sports in the world, and a spectacle enjoyed by English monarchs from King Henry VIII through to Elizabeth I.
+Jousting has taken place since the 10th century.
+It’s a sport that showcases knight’s finely-honed skills and horsemanship.
+It is one of the oldest equestrian sports in the world, and a spectacle enjoyed by English monarchs from King Henry VIII through to Elizabeth I. The first tournament took place in 1066.
+Organised by a Frenchman called Godfrey de Preuilly

 What has not changed, however, is the athletic speed and power of the mounted jouster.
 Setting off at up to 30mph in armour weighing over 20kg, each knight lowers his 10ft lance and aims to strike the target (or ecranche) on his opponent’s left shoulder.